2022 Major League Baseball draft

-The 2022 Major League Baseball First-Year Player Draft took place on July 17–19, 2022, in Los Angeles.
+The 2022 Major League Baseball draft took place on July 17–19, 2022, in Los Angeles.
 The draft assigned amateur baseball players to Major League Baseball (MLB) teams.
 The draft order was based on the reverse order of the 2021 MLB season standings.
-In addition, compensation picks were distributed for players who did not sign from the 2021 MLB Draft.
+In addition, compensation picks were distributed for players who did not sign from the 2021 MLB draft.

+Zach Neto made his MLB debut for the Los Angeles Angels on April 15, 2023, making him the first player from the 2022 draft to make his major league debut.

 Draft order

 The order in which teams selected players was based on the reverse order of the final 2021 MLB season standings.
 The Baltimore Orioles, who had the worst record of the 2021 season, selected Jackson Holliday with the first overall pick in the draft.
 The New York Mets received the 11th pick as compensation for failing to sign Kumar Rocker.
 The Boston Red Sox received the 41st pick as compensation for failing to sign Jud Fabian.
 As a result of reaching the third surcharge tier of the competitive balance tax threshold in 2021, the Los Angeles Dodgers' top pick was moved down 10 slots.